Proline–tRNA ligase

-The 3 substrates of this enzyme are ATP, L-proline, and tRNA(Pro), whereas its 3 products are AMP, diphosphate, and L-prolyl-tRNA(Pro).
+The 3 substrates of this enzyme are ATP, L-proline, and tRNA^{Pro}, whereas its 3 products are AMP, diphosphate, and L-prolyl-tRNA^{Pro}.

-This enzyme participates in arginine and proline metabolism and aminoacyl-trna biosynthesis.
+This enzyme participates in arginine and proline metabolism and aminoacyl-tRNA biosynthesis.

 Nomenclature

 This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is L-proline:tRNAPro ligase (AMP-forming).
+The systematic name of this enzyme class is L-proline:tRNA^{Pro} ligase (AMP-forming).
 Other names in common use include prolyl-tRNA synthetase, prolyl-transferRNA synthetase, prolyl-transfer ribonucleate synthetase, proline translase, prolyl-transfer ribonucleic acid synthetase, prolyl-s-RNA synthetase, and prolinyl-tRNA ligase.